 Time off for dependents

 Under the Employment Rights Act 1996 employees are entitled to take a 'reasonable' amount of unpaid leave during working hours to take 'necessary' action to deal with illness, injury, birth or death of a dependant and to make longer term arrangements.
-However, the employer’s policy is to paid leave of absence for such occasions.
+However, the employer’s policy is to provide or grant paid leave of absence for such occasions.

 A dependant for these purposes is defined as an employee’s spouse or civil partner, a child or parent, and any other person such as an aunt or uncle who lives in the same household as the employee and is dependent on the employee for care and assistance when taken ill, injured or assaulted.